 The RESET# pin may be tied to system reset circuitry.
-A system reset would that also reset the high speed Flash, enabling the system to read the boot-up firmware from the high speed Flash.
+A system reset would that also reset the Flash memory, enabling the system to read the boot-up firmware from the Flash memory.

 If RESET# is asserted during a program or erase operation, the RY/BY# pin remains a "0" (busy) until the internal reset operation is complete, which requires a time of tREADY (during Embedded Algorithms).
 The system can thus monitor RY/BY# to determine whether the reset operation is complete.
 If RESET# is asserted when a program or erase operation is completed within a time of tREADY (not during Embedded Algorithms).
 The system can read data tRH after the RESET# pin returns to VIH.